JamesRobertSutcliffe/weather-dashboard/to_do.md

 next steps -

-4 - create code for buttons section / local storage to create buttons from previous searches / run these through populate function on click
+3 - sort out error message if input is incorrect - if city name is not recognised flag this to user and do not run functions

-5 - Clean up CSS
+5 - readme including functions

-6 - page default to London?
+4 - Clean up CSS - test more